-- 1. No hats, caps, hoods, or any other headwear (do-rags, wave caps, shower caps, and bonnets) may be worn in any school building.
-(Exceptions: culinary arts class (hair net) and welding class (head gear). - 2.
+- 1. No hats, caps, hoods or any other headwear may be worn in any school building. - 2.
 No low cut clothing (neck or underarm) male or female.
-Sundresses and shirts that are backless or have a spaghetti straps are not allowed.
-No one shoulder or off shoulder blouses or tops.
+Sundresses and shirts that are backless or have spaghetti straps are not allowed.
+No one-shoulder or off shoulder blouses or tops.
 Undergarments on males or females may not show.
 Male shirts must have sleeves. - 3.
 No clothing that exposes bare midriffs, bellybuttons, such as short shirts or low cut pants/skirts. - 4.
-No piercings deemed distracting will be allowed (i.e. gauges and bars). - 5.
-House shoes, blankets, and pajamas are not permitted. - 6.
+High School/Junior High No piercings deemed distracting will be allowed. - 5.
+House shoes, shower shoes, and pajamas are not permitted. - 6.
 No excessive or disruptive makeup. - 7.
-No politically or racially related symbols, emblems, pictures, words, slogans, or names may be worn or displayed on clothing, backpacks, personal vehicles, etc. - 8.
-No obscene language or symbols, provocative pictures, advertising of tobacco, alcohol, or drugs on clothing, backpacks, book covers, jewelry, or anywhere on campus or school related activities. - 9.
+No obscene language or symbols, provocative pictures, advertising of tobacco, alcohol, or drugs on clothing, backpacks, book covers, jewelry, or anywhere on campus or school related activities. - 8.
+No politically or racially related symbols, emblems, pictures, words, or slogans. - 9.
 Tattoos on High School students deemed inappropriate by administration must be covered by clothing.
-Junior High students are not allowed to have a visible tattoo. - 10.
+Junior High, Intermediate, and Elementary students are not allowed to have a visible tattoo. - 10.
 Hair, including facial hair, must be neat, clean, and well groomed.
-No unnatural hair color, or hair style that is disruptive: such as Mohawks, half-shaved heads, etc. Hair should not cover the eyes.
+No unnatural hair color, or hair style that is disruptive, such as Mohawks, half-shaved heads, etc. Hair should not cover the eyes. - 11.
+All clothing must be appropriately sized and fit at the natural waist.
+No excessively loose clothing that results in "sagging" and showing of any undergarments or skin.

-- 11. All clothing must be appropriately sized and fit at the natural waist.
-No excessively loose clothing that results in "sagging" and showing of any undergarments or skin. - 12.
-No dark glasses: (unless prescribed by a physician for indoor use) - 13.
-No see through, provocative or excessively tight clothing are allowed (i.e. spandex tights and yoga pants may be worn but must have shirt/dress that is fingertip length over tights/pants). - 14.
-No excessively torn clothing (i.e. no holes above fingertip length). - 15.
+- 12. No dark glasses. (unless prescribed by a physician for indoor use.) - 13.
+No see-through, provocative, or excessively tight clothing i.e. spandex tights, shorts, or slacks are allowed.
+Excessively tight dresses, skirts, or pants are not permitted. - 14.
+No excessively torn clothing i.e. jeans or shirts that show underwear or skin/body parts above the knee. - 15.
 No clothing worn in a manner for which it was not intended such as backwards, inside out, etc. - 16.
-No accessory, clothing article, bandana, etc. deemed gang related. - 17.
-Shorts, dresses, and skirts must not be shorter than fingertip length. - 18.
-Students must wear appropriate undergarments. - 19.
+No accessory, clothing article, bandana, do-rag, etc. deemed gang related. - 17.
+Shorts, dresses, and skirts must not be shorter than 4 inches above the knee. - 18.
+Students must wear appropriate undergarments - 19.
 No excessively long belts, wallet chains, oversized chains, or dog collars. - 20.
 The school district discourages the wearing of expensive jewelry and other apparel and is not responsible for lost or stolen items.